 Bullying and Well-being

 The Mary Foundation’s first focus area was Bullying and Well-being.
-We quickly recognised that the battle against social isolation is also a battle against bullying, because bullying is all about exposing and excluding.
+We quickly recognised that in order to combat social isolation, we need to focus on bullying.

-At The Mary Foundation, we have decided to prevent bullying through improved well-being.
-We believe that strong children’s communities provide the best opportunities to circumvent bullying and become part of the group – for all children.
+We strive to prevent bullying through improved well-being as we believe that strong children’s communities provide the best opportunities to circumvent bullying.

 UN Sustainable Development Goals, SDG 4